Rare Cancer Coalition

 Created in 2017, NORD’s Rare Cancer Coalition (RCC) aims to unite NORD Member Organizations working in rare cancers to collaborate on issues facing the greater rare cancer community.
 The coalition strengthens its individual members through capacity building, networking and peer-to-peer mentoring.

-With more than 35 years of experience as an umbrella organization in the rare disease space, NORD provides our coalition members with a proven support system and an unmatched depth of resources to advance the fight against rare cancers efficiently and effectively.
+With more than three decades as an umbrella organization in the rare disease space, NORD provides our coalition members with a proven support system and an unmatched depth of resources to advance the fight against rare cancers efficiently and effectively.

 - NORD hosts first “Rare Cancer Roundtable” at NORD’s Rare Diseases and Orphan Products Breakthrough Summit (Summit) bringing together 15 leaders, advocates and stakeholders